dipeshP7/java_doc/memory-doc/java-memory-utilization.md

 	An array in Java is an object.
 It has:

 	Object header:
+		which contains metadata like synchronization information and type identification.

 		On a 32-bit JVM: 8 bytes.
 		On a 64-bit JVM with CompressedOops enabled: 12 bytes.
 		On a 64-bit JVM without CompressedOops: 16 bytes.